 What causes guilt?
 6 possible conditions

-If you have bipolar disorder, you’re probably familiar with feelings of guilt.
-You may feel like you’re not doing enough good, or that everything you do isn’t good enough and that you’re always letting others down.
+If you have bipolar disorder, then you’re probably familiar with these feelings of guilt during depressive phases.
+You may believe that everything you do isn’t good enough and that you’re always letting others down.
 This can make you feel small, incapable, and unworthy.
-You may also feel obligated to satisfy others, which makes you agree to do whatever people ask of you because you want to please people.
+You may also feel obligated to satisfy others, which makes you agree to do whatever people ask of you.
 You never say “no” to other people’s requests, especially for work.
 This may take up a lot of your time, which can make you feel guilty about not spending enough time with family and friends.

-Real or perceived, guilt is a debilitating part of bipolar disorder because the mind starts to sabotage itself with negative, dark, and hopeless thoughts.
-You can feel stuck in a loop of negativity as the mind rehashes, repeatedly on end, about even the smallest situation like a nagging voice inside of you.
+Real or perceived, excessive guilt is a debilitating symptom of the depressed phase of bipolar disorder.
+The mind starts to sabotage itself with dark, negative, and unrealistic thoughts.
+You can feel stuck in a loop of negativity as your mind repeatedly rehashes even the most minor situation, like a nagging voice inside of your head.

-Unfortunately, there is no quick trick that will instantly remove despair, guilt, and remorse from your mind.
+Unfortunately, there’s no quick trick that will instantly remove guilt, despair, and remorse from your mind.
 However, there are some ways to improve your symptoms and boost your self-esteem.
 All it takes is practice, determination, and drive.
-You have all of that, and you know it.

 Helping Your Condition